JoshDoody/fsn/_posts/2016-07-21-why-you-should-not-negotiate-your-salary.md

 ---
 layout: posts
 title: 10 reasons you should NOT negotiate your salary
-tagline: Now that I've written this, I realize I was in over my head.
+subhead: Now that I've written this, I realize I was in over my head.
 Sorry about that!
 excerpt: This was supposed to be a list of reasons to NOT negotiate your salary, but I totally failed at making my point.
 Sorry!
 categories:
   - negotiate